COSC3020/theory-vs-practice-swilso59-1/README.md

   actual performance in practice.
   - constant factors and hidden constants typically in asymtotic analysis constant factors are ignored.
     In real life situation these factors can have a decent impact on the actual time comlexity.
-  - The input data given in the real world can be much different then what it would be assumed to be for the asymtotic analysis. an algorrithm that performs well for the average and worst case senario might might not have good performance for a specific input that was not considered.
+  - The type of analysis you are doing.
+If it is big O notation then this would give you loose bounds which mean that the runtime my be actually faster than the analysis is for the worst case scenario.
   - Hardware may have different instruction sets algorithms that perform well on one machine may not perform the same on another type of machine.
 Asymtoic analysis does not take this into consideration and can lead to misleading expectations of performance.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity